LaunchMenu/LaunchMenu/docs/Planning.md

     * Program selection applet to select applets without knowing their specific patterns.
         * Implemented as an applet, and will have to know its pattern by heart.
     * When an applet is opened, a new instance of the class is created.
-* [x] Creating Menu Items [implDetail](#Creating%20Menu%20Items).
-    * Consists of interaction handler and visual representation.
-        * Will be in charge of creating content themselves when applicable.
-    * Will have helpers to create consistent looking items.
 * [x] Modularity of 3 areas and stacks [implDetail](#Modularity%20of%203%20areas%20and%20stacks).
     * All 3 areas will be panes containing stacks of views.
     * Any react elements can be added to the stack.